meaniebeanie22/meaniebeanie22.github.io/chapters/the-last-of-the-blind-man.md

 7. Hawkins gives Livesey the treasure map

 #### Analysis:
 Treasure island is many stories formed into one - and this is the resolution of the first section.
 If you look at the story arc, you end up with a wave, with arcs getting bigger and smaller as you move through the chapters.
-This structure keeps the reader hooked, giving the book an everliving sence of adventure, from the first chapter to the last.
+This structure keeps the reader hooked, giving the book an ever-living sense of adventure, from the first chapter to the last.

 ## Annotated chapter
 MY curiosity, in a sense, was stronger than my fear, for I could not